 Good bacteria spend their days destroying their harmful cousins, picking through undigested leftovers and micromanaging calories.
 But when stress, medications or a poor diet (among other factors) lay waste to these friendly flora, bad bacteria rush in to fill the void.
 And when bad bacteria prevail, illness strikes.
 A short-term imbalance can lead to diarrhea, bloating and gas.
 Over time, the disparity can contribute to more serious problems, including inflammatory bowel disease and irritable bowel syndrome.

 To balance the scales, many healthcare practitioners are turning to probiotics — infusions of good bacteria from foods like yogurt, kefir, miso, tempeh, kombucha and kimchi, as well as from supplements.
-(See the “Putting Probiotics on Your Side” sidebar.)
+(See the “Putting Probiotics on Your Side” below.)
 But just as planting seedlings won’t rejuvenate a deforested landscape overnight, probiotics can’t be relied on as a quick fix for a gut-destroying lifestyle.

 Here’s what you need to know to keep your little buggers happy and healthy for the long haul.